Big Data Analytics

 Brief description of the Unit

-This course provides fundamental concepts related to big data and analytics.
-This course will explore the theory and applications of big data and demonstrate the process from data to decisions.
-Students will learn big data in various formats, data processing platforms and data analytics tools to transform, visualise, model, and communicate the insights hidden in the data, providing end users with timely knowledge to support decision making.
-The course will explain the challenges organisations are facing with managing big data.
-This course will incorporate additional learning hours to support the development of students’ academic and study skills.
+This unit provides fundamental concepts related to big data and analytics and will explore the theory and applications of big data and demonstrate the process from data to decisions.
+Students will examine the complete process from data to decision-making, learning to work with big data in various formats, data processing platforms, and analytics tools.
+They will develop skills to transform, visualise, model, and communicate insights hidden within data; providing end users with timely, actionable knowledge to support informed decisions.
+This unit will explain the challenges organisations are facing in managing big data.
+To support student success, additional learning hours are provided to support the development of students’ academic and study skills.

 Grade Scheme: Graded (HD, D, C, P, MF, F, XF)